w3c/market-data-odrl-profile/Test-Cases.md

 Am I allowed to distribute to minority owned affiliates?

-- *Can we simply rely on the enumerated list of affiliates?*
+- *We simply rely on the enumerated list of affiliates?*

 ---